sai6855/react-use-api/README.md

 ```

-## How to use with redux or other state management librarires which has wrapper function around your api calls
+## How to use with redux or other state management libraries which has wrapper function around your api calls

 Function which useApi returns accepts a parameter wrapperFunc, if you are using redux and needs to dispatch your api thunk function, you can add dispatch function to wrapperFunc key.